-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
-Vote by 11:59 pm.
+VOTE BY PHONE - 1-800-690-4903 Use any touch-tone telephone to transmit your voting instructions.
+Vote by 11:59 p.m.
 Eastern Time the day before the meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL

+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Vote Processing, c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.

-TOTE, HITHIN DEDCEND DECOTT IN DECCE ON DEPOCH HIM POT DECOT D81288-P69375 KEEP TH IS PORTION FO OR YOU R RECORD THIS PRO XY CA RD IS VA ALID ONI Y WHEN SIGNED AND DATED.
-ND RETURN T THIS PO RTION ONL D MOLECULAR THERAPEUTICS, INC. The Board of Directors recommends you vote FOR each of the following nominees for director: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "for All Except" and write the number(s) of the nominee(s) on the line below. $\overline{}$ Election of three Class II directors to hold office until the 2025 Annual Meeting of Stockholders or until their successors are elected.
-0 0 0 ı Nominees: O1) Jacob Chacko, M.D., MBA O2) Susannah Gray, MBA O3) Charles P. Theuer, M.D., Ph.D The Board of Directors recommends you vote FOR the following lowing proposal : For A gainst Abstain Ratification of the selection, by the Audit Committee of the public accounting firm of the Company for its fiscal year of the Company for its fiscal year of the Company for its fiscal year. e Complending I any's Board December d of Directo 31, 2022. ors, of PricewaterhouseCoopers LLP as the independent register d O 0 0 NOTE: The proxies are authorized to vote in their discretion upostponement thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When sig administrator, or other fiduciary, please give full title as such.
-Joi personally.
-All holders must sign, If a corporation or partnership, ning as attorney, ers should executor, each sign may properly come before the meeting or any adjournment ж or partnership name by authorized officer.
-7 Circulate (OFFICE CICALIMETINA DOVI) Classitus (Islat Ourse) Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+PROXY CA RD IS VA LID ONL Y WHEN SIGNED AND DATED.
+DETACH AND RETUR N THIS PO RTION MOLECULAR THERAPEUTICS, INC. Withhold To withhold authority to vote for any individual The Board of Directors recommends you vote F each of the following nominees for director: OR All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - Election of three Class III directors to hold office u the 2026 Annual Meeting of Stockholders or until t successors are elected. until heir 0 0 ١ Nominees: Nancy Miller-Rich John F. Milligan, Ph.D.
+Shawn Cline Tomasello, MBA The Board of Directors recommends you vote FOR th e following proposal: For Against Abstai Ratification of the selection, by the Audit Committee public accounting firm of the Company for its fiscal of the Compa year ending any's Board December d of Directo 31, 2023. ors, of PricewaterhouseCoopers LLP as the independent registered 0 0 0 vote: The proves are authorized to vote in their discretions the province of t ion upon suc in other of usiness as i may properly come before the meeting or any adjournment or